Eric Wilson (linebacker, born 1994)

-Eric André Wilson (born September 26, 1994) is an American football inside linebacker who is a free agent.
-He played college football at Northwestern and Cincinnati, and signed with the Minnesota Vikings as an undrafted free agent in 2017.
-He has also played for the Philadelphia Eagles, Houston Texans, and New Orleans Saints.
+Eric André Wilson (born September 26, 1994) is an American professional football linebacker for the Minnesota Vikings of National Football League (NFL).
+He played college football for the Northwestern Wildcats and Cincinnati Bearcats, and signed with the Minnesota Vikings as an undrafted free agent in 2017.
+He has also played for the Philadelphia Eagles, Houston Texans, New Orleans Saints, and Green Bay Packers.